‘Big Brother’ Veterans Offer Advice To Season 20 Cast

 Big Brother legend Derrick Levasseur also posted a Twitter a message to the new Big Brother cast.
 Derek warned the houseguests that they need to make a good first impression.

-“Future Houseguests: My Best Advice Yes—there’s a lot of comps during your time on BB but the most important one starts the minute you walk into the house… It’s called “Jury Management.”
+“Future Houseguests: My Best Advice Yes—there’s a lot of comps during your time on BB but the most important one starts the minute you walk into the house… It’s called ‘Jury Management.’
 Love it or hate it, the person who plays it the best—usually wins in the end,” the Big Brother champ wrote.

-Paul Abrahamian, the only two-time runner-up in Big Brother history, offered up these simple words of wisdom: “Leave all emotions at the door you’re walking in an out of.”
+Paul Abrahamian, the only two-time runner-up in Big Brother history, offered up these simple words of wisdom via Twitter: “Leave all emotions at the door you’re walking in an out of.”

 Josh Martinez, the man who beat Paul out last summer on the CBS reality show also posted some winning tips to Twitter just ahead of the Big Brother sequester: “To all the #bb20 houseguests being sequestered these next few days.
 Enjoy this crazy ride, take it all in goes by really fast.
 Drop your ego, & remember to not count no one out, everyone is a game player.
 Trust your gut & and play your heart out.
 Walk away with no regrets.”